wyomin360-work/Kaartx-Kloud/replit.md

   - White backgrounds with hover-elevate effects and staggered animations
   - Honest messaging about platform capabilities without fabricated customer stories or unverified metrics

+- **Case Study Section Professional Redesign:** Updated "Scalable results — built for growth" section with refined, corporate styling
+  - Removed playful hover-elevate effects for more professional appearance
+  - Changed icon backgrounds from primary colors to muted/50 with subtle borders
+  - Updated icon colors to foreground/80 for subdued, enterprise look
+  - Changed metric values from primary color to foreground for cleaner presentation
+  - Added subtle background tint (bg-card/20) to section
+  - Enhanced card borders (border-border/60) for more structured appearance
+  - Increased spacing and padding (p-8 sm:p-10) for cleaner, more spacious layout
+  - Updated typography with font-black and tracking-tight for professional hierarchy
+  - Maintains responsive grid and scroll animations while achieving sophisticated, corporate aesthetic

 **November 8, 2025 - Pricing Section Update with GCC-Focused Plans:**
 - **New Header:** Changed title to "Plans & pricing for GCC" with subtitle "Choose a plan, start a 14-day free trial, upgrade anytime"
 - **Billing Toggle:** Added Monthly/Yearly toggle above pricing cards